mikesabat/podstars/README.md

 Status: Most of the basic crud is built via scaffolding.
 We need to customize a lot of the relationships.

 To do:
 Episode form on star#show needs to redirect to star#show upon episode.new submission.
+Check!

 Episode form on star#show needs to autofill the current star_id and hide that field.